ma4c89/ma4c89/README.md

 <br>

 <p>
-  Graduated in Systems Analysis and Development with a focus on programming, technology reports, and more.
+Technical Analyst and Systems Development majoring in programming, technology reporting, and more.
 I am also skilled in video editing, Arduino Uno, and design.
-I am always seeking challenges and new opportunities to expand my knowledge and skills.
+I am always looking for challenges and new opportunities to expand my knowledge and skills.
 </p>